 - 4-03.
 Employees will be paid in the following manner: - a.
-Any annual salary or annual stipend or portion thereof described in Appendix A and B shall be paid to employees who are eligible in bi-weekly payments throughout the academic school year on a ten (10) month equal payment schedule or in bi-weekly payments throughout the calendar year beginning September 1, except as provided in paragraph "b" below. - b.
-If an employee requests of the Superintendent in writing on or before the first day of the teacher work year, he/she may receive such monies as would normally be paid to him/her in the months of July and August, in accordance with
+Any annual salary or annual stipend or portion thereof described in Appendix A and B shall be paid to employees who are eligible in bi-weekly payments throughout the academic school year on a ten (10) month equal payment schedule or in bi-weekly payments throughout the calendar year beginning the first day teachers are scheduled to report to work, except as provided in paragraph "b" below. - If an employee requests of the Superintendent in writing on or before the first day of the teacher work year, he/she may receive such monies as would normally be paid to him/her in the months of July and August, in accordance with paragraph "a" above, in one (1) payment to be received by the employee on or before June 30.

-- paragraph "a" above, in one (1) payment to be received by the employee on or before June 30. - c.
+- c.
 Employees working for compensation during the summer months, as defined in Section 4-04 below, will be paid on the regular employee pay day. - d.
 Appendix C stipends (coaches) shall be paid in two installments.
 The first installment shall be made half way through the sports season and the second at the end of the season. - e.
 Appendix E stipends (activities) shall be made on the payday before Thanksgiving and the payday before April vacation. - 4-04.
-The salaries or annual stipends paid to employees as set forth in Sections 4-01 and 4-02 and Appendix A and B are fully earned on June 30 for each school year commencing the previous September 1, and proportionally earned as the school year progresses; except that in the event of a death or total and permanent disability of an employee between the close of school and the end of the year on June 30, for which the employee has not yet received payment as set forth in paragraph 4-02 "a" or "b," such portion of the employee's salary will have been deemed fully earned and payable on June 30. - 4-05.
+The salaries or annual stipends paid to employees as set forth in Sections 4-01 and 4-02 and Appendix A and B are fully earned on June 30 for each school year commencing the previous first day teachers are scheduled to report to work, and proportionally earned as the school year progresses; except that in the event of a death or total and permanent disability of an employee between the close of school and the end of the year on June 30, for which the employee has not yet received payment as set forth in paragraph 4-02 "a" or "b," such portion of the employee's salary will have been deemed fully earned and payable on June 30. - 4-05.
 Any program offered to employees by the Committee for compensation, except for extracurricular activities, from the day following the designated last day of school until the first day of the following school year will be on a voluntary basis.
-Programs the Superintendent determines primarily beneficial to the school system, for example, teaching or developing materials, shall be compensated for at the daily rate of thirty dollars (\$ 30.00) per hour.
+Programs the Superintendent determines primarily beneficial to the school system, for example, teaching or developing materials, shall be compensated for at the rate of thirty-five dollars (\$35.00) per hour effective July 1, 2025 and forty dollars (\$40.00) per hour effective July 1, 2026.
 Programs the Superintendent determines primarily beneficial to the professional development of the employee, for example, receiving instruction or information, shall be compensated at a rate to be determined by the Committee.